rackerlabs/docs-developer-blog/_posts/2019-01-24-Oracle-EBS-applications-disaster-recovery.md

 ### Conclusion

-This blog describes how to prepare for a disaster on EBS Applications with a validated DR site.
-After updating a few parameters in the context file, the system was up and running.
+This blog describes how to prepare for a disaster on EBS applications with a validated DR site.
+After updating a few parameters in the context file, the system is up and running.
 You don't need to maintain a backup of all the application systems and then restore the systems from the backup.
-You could also set up `rsync` processes between the PROD and DR sites and apply db and AD Online Patching (ADOP) patches to the DR site at the same time that you apply them to the production site.
+You might want to set up `rsync` processes between the PROD and DR sites and apply DB and AD Online Patching (ADOP) patches to the DR site at the same time that you apply them to the PROD site.

 <table>
   <tr>If you liked this blog, share it by using the following icons:</tr>